 North Carolina State University’s James Lester, at the 12th International Conference on College Teaching and Learning

 So are we who have been traditionally standing at the front of the room supposed to become entertainers with office hours?
 No, There’s much more to it than that.

 Pedagogical literature brims with studies that indicate that today’s students don’t learn as well from lectures and written exams as they do from working together in small groups, from hands-on activities that can be completed in a relatively short period of time, and when their attention can be frequently redirected to something new.
 Accordingly, websites and professional journals are afloat with accounts of educators’ novel techniques for accommodating the millennial learning style.
 Some educators are dispensing with graded assignments altogether.
 Today’s classrooms are dynamic, and students and teachers collaborate as never before.
 We, the professors, exercise great flexibility in putting class time to best use.
 Cell phones and laptops in class allow spontaneous learning and discovery.
 It’s exhilarating.

 Back in the 20th century, on my very first day of teaching undergraduate students at a large research-based American university, I was armed with a huge and very heavy, manually operated and noisy slide projector with requisite multiple extension cords, a buffet of CDs, LPs, and cassette tapes, and felt pretty high-tech.
 Today I wonder how I functioned in classrooms that weren’t wired or smart.

-We from the old school are excited about moving beyond our professorial comfort zones, developing new approaches to coursework and assessment, and figuring out better ways to help our students learn.
+We from the old school are excited about moving beyond our professorial comfort zones, developing new approaches to coursework and assessment, and figuring out better ways to guide our students as they engage their wonderfully-wired minds.
 It’s such a great time to be an educator!